viKuo/data-structures-maps-challenge/README.md

 # Maps

 A Map, also know as a Dictionary, is a collection of key-value pairs.
 Entries (known as associations) can be added by providing a value and a key that can be used to retrieve that value.
 Keys in a map are unique, though multiple keys could store the same value.

+Map is also an example of an _un-ordered collection_.
+You can put keys in, but if you iterate through there is no guarantee as to the order of the values that come out.

 ## Why is this important?

 Storing key:value pairs is a common need in programming, you've done it yourself many times in Ruby.
 While the `Map` data structure is abstract, and thereby does not specify an underlying implementation, most Maps allow you to access elements by key in _constant time_, aka O(1).
 This is a valuable feature of Maps: they are both fast, and a convenient data store.

 Some form of Map is available in nearly every language.

+While Maps are fast to access, they don't allow for ordered collections.
+To get a fast _and_ ordered collection we'll look at Trees next.

 ## Release 0